IvyWang94/Webook-online-education-website/README.md

 <br/>

 ## Overview
-In this project, we aim to build and deploy a single-page web application (named “Webook”) that enables users to explore the marketing information of online courses provided by Webook.
+In this project, we aim to build and deploy a single-page web application (named “Webook”) that enables users to explore the marketing information of online courses provided by the Webook company.
 This application presents users with an HTML-based interface with a RESTful web service on the backend to submit their enquiries.

 <br/>
 The main components of the website are:

 - Course introduction, Lecturer introduction, FAQs, Contact messages and other functions, where:
-    - **Contact messages** contains the most important feature of this application
+    - **Contact messages** is the featuring function of this application

 We adpated the original webpage, JavaScipt file and python programme to be compatible with the AWS services applied.